Kidney Stones Treatment in Sherman Oaks, CA

 - Ureteroscopy (URS)

 - Percutaneous nephrolithotomy (PCNL)

-If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. David to discuss your treatment options.
-To contact Dr. David, please call our office today at (818) 990-5020.
+If you are experiencing pain or an infection caused by kidney stones, please contact urologist Dr. Richard David to discuss your treatment options.
+To schedule a visit at our urology office in Sherman Oaks, please call our office today at (818) 990-5020.